-Interview by Hoffman UK Founder Tim Laurence
+Interview with Hoffman UK Founder Tim Laurence

 Gina Lazenby, who took part in the first Process organised by the UK Hoffman Institute in September 1995, is best known as the founder of the Feng Shui Society, the original place to publicise Feng Shui in this country.
 She is the author of the Simple Feng Shui, which proved hugely popular and sold 225,000 copies.

 Gina moved from London in 1996 to renovate a cottage and barn in Yorkshire.
 Her bestselling book, The Healthy House, is a result of that experience.
 Gina also founded the Personal Development Centre in London and considers her purpose to ‘get information out so that people can make informed choices about their lifestyles’.

 Tim: As one of the first graduates in the UK, did the Hoffman Process have any far-reaching effects on your life?

 Gina: After the course, I went home to visit my family in Yorkshire for a weekend.
 At that time, I was considering moving to San Diego.
 I wanted sunshine and a healthier life.
 However, thanks to the Process, I saw my family in a completely new light.
 It was a homecoming in its true sense; everything fell into place and after many years, Yorkshire started looking really attractive again!
 I then decided to pack things up in London and go back to my roots.

 Tim: Didn’t Mother Theresa say something about returning home?